stjet/Barrel-O-Bananos-Widget/README.md

 # Barrel O' Bananos
 An easily forkable and configurable Banano faucet widget for YOUR site!
 Increase traffic and get involved in the banano ecosystem.

+If you have any problems, please open an github issue.

 ## Config.json Documentation

 **address**: Address of the faucet